Events & Workshops

 Intentionally offered in the bucolic village of Hancock, NH, participants will leave this workshop feeling connected, informed, inspired, and equipped to champion trauma-informed change in their respective settings.

-Who: counselors, educators, social workers, administrators, DCYF employees, juvenile justice workers, health care professionals, addiction professionals
+Who: Counselors, educators, social workers, administrators, DCYF employees, juvenile justice workers, health care professionals

 Contact Hours: 12